Tottenham Hotspur Stadium Takes Centre Stage with First of Four NFL Games in LondonCommercial Content | 21+ | T&Cs Apply

-The new home of Tottenham Hotspur will become just the third different venue in England’s history to host a National Football League game Sunday when the Oakland Raiders play the Chicago Bears.
+The new home of Tottenham Hotspur will become just the third different venue in England’s history to host an NFL game Sunday when the Oakland Raiders play the Chicago Bears.

 The new north London digs of the Champions League runners-up were an obvious choice to host two of the four games to be held in England as part of the NFL’s International Series this season.
 Wembley Stadium will host the other two games, extending a streak of being the site of at least one game every season since the NFL’s first trip across the Atlantic in 2007.